Dementia Care: How It Can Keep Your Loved Ones Safe at Home!

 • Establish a Daily Routine: Establish a daily routine for your loved ones with Dementia that includes regular meal times, activities, and rest periods.
 Following a consistent routine is key for individuals with Dementia.

 • Engage in Meaningful Activities: Plan activities that align with your loved one’s interests and abilities, including puzzles, music, gardening, or simple exercises.
-Meaningful engagement promotes a sense of purpose for individuals with Dementia.
+Mindfulness activities for dementia patients promote a sense of purpose in your loved one’s life.

 • Seek Support From Groups: Caring for someone with Dementia is emotionally challenging.
 So, connect with support groups, either in-person or online, to share experiences and gain insights from others facing similar situations.